diva/d2/Configs/README.txt

 ------------------------------------------

-This distribution is available as-is; there are neither guarantees nor support beyond the included documentation.
+This distribution is available as-is; there are neither warranties nor support beyond the included documentation.
 For issue reports, please use
 http://github.com/diva/diva-distribution/issues